geoffreygarrett/geoffreygarrett/README.md

 at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220612T160000">2022-06-12 16:00:00 UTC</a>.
 Until
 then, this launch pad will have seen 5 out of 845 launches in this region.
-The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
+The mission's status is currently Go for Launch (Go) 🟩  which means:
-*awaiting official confirmation - current date is known with some certainty.*
+*current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
   First two operational (TROPICS-02 & TROPICS-03) satellites for NASA's Time-Resolved Observations of Precipitation Structure and Storm Intensity with a Constellation of SmallSats (TROPICS) mission.